Home / Collaborative Divorce

 Each spouse completes a sworn disclosure statement, comprehensive in scope and similar to the financial affidavits required in most divorce cases.
 When both sides work cooperatively, each side is typically more satisfied with the settlements as they have had input and more control in the negotiations.

-Anderson & Boback offer skillful negotiation throughout your collaborative divorce, helping you to weigh the pros and cons of each proposed solution.
+Anderson Boback & Marshall offer skillful negotiation throughout your divorce, helping you to weigh the pros and cons of each proposed solution.

 With direct communication between both parties, a collaborative divorce lawyer will not waste time and effort attempting to force issues of discovery, which often increases legal expenses.
 Deciding to settle your divorce collaboratively, provides many advantages such as a quicker and less costly divorce settlement.
 It also allows more privacy of settling your disputes together rather than airing out your marital differences in court.